Vintagemotors/Espanso-System-Wide-Autocorrect/README.md

 A -->  For new users of Espanso:
 1. Navigate to your base.yml file (on windows it will be in {C:\Users\$user\AppData\Roaming\espanso} by default)
 2. Delete it and replace it with the latest release of Autocorrect from the "Releases" page.
-3. You may need to change the file extension to .yml if windows messes with it.
+3. You may need to change the file extension to .yml if your operating system messes with it upon download.

 B -->  For existing users of Espanso: